Shu-YuL/AED-Smart-Alarm/Firmware/Monitoring_Device/README.md

 - Wifi
 - HTTP Client
   - Door switch (currently using a button to simulate triggering behavioor) GPIO interrupt (Post device MAC addr to Google Sheet)
+- Deep Sleep

 ### What's left

-- Auto sleep after complete a whole process
-- Wake up on Door switch trigger
-- Optimal power saving
+- None

 ## How to use